sasa1977/exactor/README.md

 # Examples

 ## Functional style
-    import ExActor
+    defmodule Actor do

-    actor Actor do
+      use ExActor

       defcast inc(x), state: state, do: new_state(state + x)
       defcall get, state: state, do: state
     end